ZaraCui/Travel-Planning-Agent/README.md

 3. Set environment variables in AWS console
 4. Deploy updates with `eb deploy`

-## 📌 Disclaimer

-This project is an experimental planning agent for learning and exploration purposes.
-Distances and travel times are approximations.

-## 📫 Author

-Built as a hands-on exploration of agent architectures and planning systems.

 ## 📦 Deployment with Docker and Let's Encrypt (docker-compose)

 1. Update `deploy/nginx.conf` replacing `your.domain.com` with your real domain.